Schmavery/obsidian-icloud-contacts-sync/README.md

 - Optionally, customize the "People path", to put your contact notes in a different folder.
 - Optionally, enable syncing of contacts without names.
 This is usually companies/organizations.

+Then use the button in the sidebar or the `iCloud Contacts Sync: Sync All Contacts` command to run the sync.

 ## Future Work

 - Support syncing back to iCloud